MurphyPone/murphypone.github.io/src/content/fldr.md

 where $H(p) = \sum_i p_i \log_2(\frac{1}{p_i})$ is the Shannon entropy or _amount of information_ per bit.
 Information is inherently related to "surprise," –that is: we are unsurprised when an event occurs with probability $1$, (duh, that's what we expected to happen), and immensely surprised when we observe an event that had $0$ probability of occurring.

-The lower bound of this theorem follows from the definition of shannon entropy –_we can't receive less than one bit of information per flip_.
+The lower bound of this theorem follows from the definition of Shannon entropy –_we can't receive less than one bit of information per flip_.

 The upper bound is less obvious, but Knuth and Yao prove that for a uniform distribution on $\{0,...2^k\}$ which can be represented as a full binary tree with exactly $k$ bits, the worst case cost for sampling this distribution is 2-bits for _non-full_ Binary Trees.